 - We have provided the opportunity to include a short poetry study in this unit.
 From reading some aloud or examining some literary elements in poetry to learning how to write a specific form of poetry and combining it with an art project.

 - There are a few writing suggestions included in the lesson plans to practice writing a fable based on the insect theme, and modeling and writing a personal narrative.

 - We even have a Video Suggestions list and Questions for Review as added bonuses.

 This unit study is designed to allow you to use the daily lesson plans as they are, use some parts and not others, move parts around if you want, or exchange pieces that are in the plan with other ideas you like from the lists provided for you.
 It’s that EASY.
 You get to customize your plans to fit your child’s needs.

-There are suggestions and direction to guide you in using Charlotte Mason’s methods in your homeschool and how to use those methods when studying Insects with this unit study.
+There are suggestions and directions to guide you in using Charlotte Mason’s methods in your homeschool and how to use those methods when studying Insects with this unit study.

 I am so excited to share this with you!
 This has been on my heart for 15 years but life always got in the way with one thing or another.
 But I was really pushed into doing this now before my oldest gets too old for all of us to enjoy these activities together.

 I hope you will enjoy the time spent together with these quality readings and activities with your family and really digging into homeschooling the Charlotte Mason Way without the worries and stress of pulling materials together!